This post explains the difference between band 5 and band 8 task 2 answers by detailing the differences in the IELTS

 Band 6 answers attempt to use lesson common words, but there is some inaccuracy and there are some errors with word formation and spelling.

-Band 7 answers have far fewer of these errors, however some errors are permitted.
-The words chosen here are more likely to show use of correct style and collocations.
+Band 7 answers have far fewer of these errors, however, some errors are permitted.
+The words chosen here are more likely to show the use of correct style and collocations.
 There is still some repetition of words permitted.

 Band 8 answers have very few spelling or word formation errors and use very appropriate words to convey meaning precisely.
 There is also very little repetition of words.

 It should be noted that the cohesive devices mentioned above do not contribute to your score for lexical resource.

 Finally, getting a high score for lexical resource is NOT about including lots of long or complicated words.
 If you do this and they are not appropriate and accurate, you will lose marks.
 To get a high band score you do need to use less common words but these need to be used precisely.

 Lexical Resource Key Points